-ACTIVITIES PHASE SIZE AND MITIGATION MEASURES COMPLIANCE WITH STANDARDS TIME PERIOD FOR

-of operation in SCALE of IMPLEMENTATION

-which activity will disturbance

-(take place. (volumes, (A description of how each of the Describe the time period when the

-(as listed in 2.11.1) Chata tonnages and (describe now each of the recommendations in recommendations nerein will comply with measures in the environmental

-Diane, mectares of degradation and migration of pollutants) standards or practices that have been implemented Measures must be

-design identified by Competent Authorities) implemented when required

-Pre- Construction' With regard to Rehabilitation specifically

-Construction, this must take place at the earliest

-Operational, opportunity.
-With regard to

-Rehabilitation, Rehabilitation, therefore state either:

-Closure, Post Upon cessation of the individual activity

-ciosure.
-UI.

-sampling or alluvial diamond prospecting

-as the case may be.

--

-Demarcation of Before 42 ha Control through management and monitoring Mining is only allowed within the Before construction activities

-mining area Construction of coloured steel droppers or wooden stakes compliance with the MHSA 1996 and commences and throughout operation

-Commences throughout mining OHSA 1993

-Control through management and monitoring

-of coloured steel droppers or wooden stakes

-throughout mining

-Control by maintaining a buffer area of 250

-to 300 meters between the wiedou River and

-The eres of the site that protrudes into the

-• The area of the site that protrudes into the

-CDA must be excluded as an offset for
+ACTIVITIES PHASE of operation in which activity will SIZE AND SCALE of disturbance MITIGATION MEASURES COMPLIANCE WITH STANDARDS TIME PERIOD FOR IMPLEMENTATION (as listed in 2.11.1) take place.
+State; Planning and design, Pre- Construction' Construction, Operational, Rehabilitation, Closure, Post closure. (volumes, tonnages and hectares or m2) (describe how each of the recommendations in herein will remedy the cause of pollution or degradation and migration of pollutants) (A description of how each of the recommendations herein will comply with any prescribed environmental management standards or practices that have been identified by Competent Authorities) Describe the time period when the measures in the environmental management programme must be implemented Measures must be implemented when required.
+With regard to Rehabilitation specifically this must take place at the earliest opportunity.
+With regard to Rehabilitation, therefore state either: Upon cessation of the individual activity or.
+Upon the cessation of mining, bulk sampling or alluvial diamond prospecting as the case may be.
+Demarcation of mining area Before Construction commences 42 ha Control through management and monitoring of coloured steel droppers or wooden stakes throughout mining Control through management and monitoring of coloured steel droppers or wooden stakes throughout mining Control by maintaining a buffer area of 250 to 300 meters between the Wiedou River and mining activities at all times The area of the site that protrudes into the CBA must be excluded as an offset for conservation purposes Mining is only allowed within the boundaries of the approved mining area: compliance with the MHSA 1996 and OHSA 1993 Before construction activities commences and throughout operation